 When you’re throwing streamers, you don’t need a fancy tapered leader (you don’t need it for nymphing either, but that’s a discussion for another day).
 A short section of heavy fluorocarbon is your best friend.
 I personally like using a five-to-six foot length of ten-pound Berkley Vanish, as I’ve found it to be the best for all sorts of streamer fishing.

 I use a short leader because of how fishing streamers changes the physics of fly casting.
 Traditional fly casting leverages the weight of the fly line to throw small dries and nymphs.
 Since the flies we use are so small and light, we have to use a weighted line to get them in front of fish.

 However, streamers are more like fishing with lures.
 And in conventional fishing, it’s the weight of the lure itself that powers the cast.

 Now, when you’re fishing streamers on a fly rod, you’re still using the fly line to really add energy and power to your cast.
 That’s just how fly rods are designed.
 But, since streamers are so much heavier, they add their own punch to the equation.
-I’ve found that, if you fish them on a long leader, the streamer’s weight puts a hitch in your cast.
+I’ve found that, if you fish them on a long leader, the streamer’s weight puts a hinge in your cast.
 Shortening that leader and keeping the loop tight, but still wide open, makes the cast feel a bit more natural.

 Guide Tip: Keep a spool of 10lb Berkley Vanish with you everywhere you go.
 It makes great butt material for a leader if you have to improvise, and the stuff just doesn’t really break.